 Following the discussion of costs and prices, investment and recruitment will be considered.
-The corporate investment index rose from 63.1 to 67.9, with the labor demand index rising from 65.0 to 71.1.
-These two indices are interesting, as since September 2011, while other indices have fluctuated significantly including profit and inventory and the overall BCI, these two and the costs index have remained consistent.
+The corporate investment index fell from 67.9 to 63.3, with the labor demand index falling from 71.1 to 68.3.
+These two indices are interesting as, since September 2011, while other indices have fluctuated significantly including profit and inventory and the overall BCI, these two and the costs index have remained consistent.

-The investment index and labor index have both been above 50 over the long term, and comparatively high at that.
-Taking investment as an example, since September 2011, the index has been between 50 and 60 four times, and the rest of the time above 60, and above 80 on four occasions.
+The investment and labor indices have both been above 50 over the long term, and comparatively high at that.
+Taking investment as an example, since September 2011, the index has been between 50 and 60 four times, and the rest of the time above 60, even going above 80 on four occasions.
 The labor demand index has only been between 50 and 60 twice, and above 60 for the rest of the time, twice registering above 80.

-While sales are still good, cost pressures are mounting, a long term poor financing condition exists and prices and profit performance are weak.
+While sales are still good, cost pressures are mounting, a long-term poor financing condition exists and prices and profit performance are weak.
 But what is most interesting is that firms are still in expansionary mode, ploughing more money into investment and recruitment.
 With such poor short-term business expectations, why are businesses making such counter-cyclical decisions?

 Perhaps, for good quality companies, a time of adversity is indeed the right opportunity to expand.
-But there is another possibility, that for companies "expansion is the only way" sums up how industries such as real estate, and the related sectors of steel, glass, and cement, feel under the government's favorable policies.
+But there is another possibility, that for companies "expansion is the only way" sums up how industries such as real estate, and the related sectors of steel, glass and cement, feel under the government's favorable policies.
 Whenever there is an economic downturn, the government applies the logic it first used in 2009 and then again more recently, leading companies to expect an expansionary period following a contraction.
 From this perspective, reverse-cycle business operations make sense.
 But what about for the economy as a whole?

 Finally, the BCI is generated wholly on the basis of statistics gathered from leading enterprises whose executives have studied or are studying at Cheung Kong Graduate School of Business (CKGSB).
-In the questionnaire, we ask respondents to indicate whether their firm is more, the same, or less, competitive that the industry average (50), and from this we derive a sample competitiveness index.
-Consequently, as our sample firms are in a relatively strong competitive position in their respective industries (Figure 12, a reading of 72.5 in February), the CKGSB BCI indices are higher than government and industry PMI indices and the conditions for most companies are even more difficult.
+In the questionnaire, we ask respondents to indicate whether their firm is more, the same or less, competitive that the industry average (50), and from this we derive a sample competitiveness index.
+Consequently, as our sample firms are in a relatively strong competitive position in their respective industries (Figure 12, a reading of 73.3 in March), the CKGSB BCI indices are higher than government and industry PMI indices and the conditions for most companies are even more difficult.